-- The Council may appoint Standing Committees, Ordinary Committees, Advisory Committees and Council Working Groups as necessary, and: - 10.1 shall determine their terms of reference; - shall determine the number and time of the Ordinary Meetings of a Standing Committee up until the date of the next Annual Meeting; - 10.3 may determine the number and time of the Ordinary Meetings of an Other Committee or Advisory Committee up until the date of the next Annual Meeting; - shall, subject to Standing Orders 13 to 15, appoint and determine the terms of office of members of the Body; - 10.5 shall either: - 10.5.1 appoint the Body Chairman; or - 10.5.2 require the Body to appoint the Body Chairman. - 11 Unless the Council determines otherwise a Committee may appoint Sub-Committees and Committee Working Groups as necessary, and: - 11.1 shall determine their terms of reference; - shall, subject to Standing Orders 13 to 15, appoint and determine the terms of office of members of the Body; - 11.3 shall either: - 11.3.1 appoint the Body Chairman; or
+- 10 The Council may appoint Bodies as necessary and determine their Terms of Reference, and: - shall determine the number and time of the Ordinary Meetings of a Standing Committee up until the date of the next Annual Meeting;

-- 11.3.2 require the Body to appoint the Body Chairman. - 12 Standing Committees, Other Committees, and their Sub-Committees may have powers to act defined in their terms of reference.
-Advisory Committees and Working Groups shall have no powers to act. - Only Councillors may be Members of a Body which regulates and controls the finances of the Council. - 14 Unless the Council determines otherwise, Councillors and non-Councillors may be Members of a Body other than one which regulates and controls the finances of the Council. - Unless the Council determines otherwise, all Members of an Advisory Committee and/or a Sub-Committee of an Advisory Committee may be non-Councillors. - 16 The Council Chairman and Council Vice Chairman shall be ex officio Voting Members of every Committee. - 17 The Council may dissolve a Body. - 18 A Committee may dissolve a Body it has created.
+- 10.2 may determine the number and time of the Ordinary Meetings of an Other Committee or Advisory Committee up until the date of the next Annual Meeting. - 11 Unless the Council determines otherwise a Committee may appoint Sub-Committees, Steering Groups and Working Groups as necessary and determine their Terms of Reference. - 12 Where the Council or a Committee appoints a Body, it shall: - 12.1 subject to Standing Orders 15 to 18, appoint and determine the terms of office of members of the Body; and - 12.2 either: - 12.2.1 appoint the Body Chairman; or - 12.2.2 require the Body to appoint the Body Chairman. - 13 Standing Committees, Other Committees, and their Sub-Committees, may have powers to act defined in their Terms of Reference. - 14 Advisory Committees, Steering Groups and Working Groups shall have no powers to act. - 15 Only Councillors may be Members of a Body which regulates and controls the finances of the Council. - 16 Unless the Council determines otherwise, Councillors and non-Councillors may be Members of a Body other than one which regulates and controls the finances of the Council. - 17 Unless the Council determines otherwise, all Members of an Advisory Committee and/or a Sub-Committee of an Advisory Committee may be non-Councillors. - 18 The Council Chairman and Council Vice Chairman shall be ex officio Voting Members of every Committee. - 19 The Council may dissolve a Body. - 20 A Committee may dissolve a Body it has created.